 Cairns’ relaxed atmosphere and typically warm evenings are ideal for just taking your time to find something at your own pace.

-If you’re looking for something a little more upmarket, then head towards the waterfront, particularly where all the reef cruises depart from.
+If you’re looking for something a little more upmarket, head towards the waterfront, particularly where all the reef cruises depart.
 That’s where you will find the concentration of fine dining options.

 If you’d like to get more information to help plan your trip to and around Australia… Check out the rest of my blog posts.